-- Microsoft OnNow: a system and device power control that makes the system stays on but appears off, and responds immediately to user or other requests when prompted. - Slow blinking Power ON LED to indicate that system is in suspend mode - Support for USB keyboard during system boot-up if this is the only keyboard connected to the system - Real-time clock wake-up alarm to respond to preset wakeup events - Power button used as suspend button when ATX power supply is used - External modem ring-on wakes the system up when a call is detected - Wake-On-LAN (WOL) can allow remote PC setup, update and asset tracking after office hours and on weekends so the daily LAN traffic is kept to a minimum and users are not interrupted.
+- Microsoft OnNow: a system and device power control that makes the system stays on but appears off, and responds immediately to user or other requests when prompted. - Slow blinking Power On LED to indicate that system is in suspend mode - Support for USB keyboard during system boot-up if this is the only keyboard connected to the system - Real-time clock wake-up alarm to respond to preset wake-up events.
+In the BIOS, the user can set a timer to wake-up the system at a predetermined time (see page 4-17) - Power button used as suspend button when ATX power supply is used - External modem ring-on wakes the system up when a call is detected.
+Note it can only be used with an ATX 2.01 (or above) compliant power supply - Wake-On-LAN (WOL) can allow remote PC setup, update and asset tracking after office hours and on weekends so the daily LAN traffic is kept to a minimum and users are not interrupted.
+Note that Wake-on LAN can only be used with an ATX 2.01 (or above) compliant power supply